alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 ---

-Illness and a heavy crash racing has delayed the writing of this - hopefully my memory won't fail and give crrdit to the speakers wlmost two weeks ago.
+Illness and a heavy crash racing has delayed the writing of this - hopefully my memory won't fail and give credit to the speakers almost two weeks ago.

 Evaluating Technology
 --
-[Jeremy Keith]() opened up the conference by discussing the *Nature of Technology* and what, as humans, our relationship is to it.
-He startined off exploring how technology is inherently a domain of co-opperation where working closely with other devs and the open source nature of modern web development is clear.
+[Jeremy Keith](https://github.com/adactio) opened up the conference by discussing the *Nature of Technology* and what, as humans, our relationship is to it.
+He started off exploring how technology is inherently a domain of co-operation where working closely with other devs and the open source nature of modern web development is clear.
 If you haven't experienced this first hand I would be very surprised as our industry is one of the most inclusive.

-later he moved us on to the changing demand for software vs. hardware.
+Later he moved us on to the changing demand for software vs. hardware.
 Although hardware is the basis for which software can run, the availability of hardware is now almost in surplus and it is software that is now become more important.
 At the dawn of the home computer back in the 70s it was a scramble to get that extra bit of CPU or memory , now with the same power coming from a mobile phone, it is the availability of software and its performance which is in the spotlight.

-The talked moved away from this shifting techniological paradigms to the usability of current software and its design principles.
+The talked moved away from this shifting technological paradigms to the usability of current software and its design principles.
 I think the most relatable and easy to grasp example of this are service workers.
 Jeremy argues that while we should be aiming to provide the best experience for all, we should also be able to provide the best experience for when technology "fails".
-Service workers for example, should be able to enhance a users interaction (as they do), but if they "fail" they should not effect the user or give them a similar expirience (as they do, well, sorta) - if a browser doesn't support service workers, then nothing changes to that of a first visit with a compatible browser.
+Service workers for example, should be able to enhance a users interaction (as they do), but if they "fail" they should not effect the user or give them a similar experience (as they do, well, sorta) - if a browser doesn't support service workers, then nothing changes to that of a first visit with a compatible browser.